kashifkhan0771/utils/readME.md

 - **FormatForDisplay**: Formats a date in a readable format (e.g., "Monday, 2 Jan 2006").

 - **IsToday**: Checks if a given date is today.

 ---

-### 13. Fake
-- **RandomUUID**: Generates a random UUID of version 4 and variant 2.

-- **RandomDate**: Generates a random date between 1st January 1970 and the current date.

-- **RandomPhoneNumber**: Generates a random US phone number in the format (XXX) XXX-XXXX.

-- **RandomAddress**: Generates a random US address including street, city, state, and ZIP code.

----